TresAmigosSD/SMV/docs/user/smv_module.md

 # Output Modules
 As the number of modules in a given SMV stage grows, it becomes more difficult to track which modules are the "leaf"/output modules within the stage.
 Any module or `SmvDataSet` within the stage can be marked as an output module by mixing-in the `SmvOutput` trait.

 The set of `SmvOutput` output modules in a stage define the data *interface/api* of the stage.
-Since modules outside this stage can only access modules marked as output, non-output modules can be changed at will without any fear of affecting external modules.

-In addition to the above, the ability to mark certain modules as output has the following benefits:
+The ability to mark certain modules as output has the following benefits:

 * Allows user to easily "run" all output modules within a stage (using the `-s` option to `smv-run`).
 Depending on the options specified, they can then be published to CSV or to Hive.
 * A future option might be added to allow for listing of "dead" modules.
 That is, any module in a stage that does not contribute to any output module either directly or indirectly.